Easy Duck Confit

 Rack

-Return to the oven and cook until the skin has browned and crisped, about 15 minutes.
+Return to the oven and cook until the skin has browned and crisped, 8 to 12 minutes.

 Roast